-- secutor from arraignment through trial.
-This case assignment system minimizes the burden on the victim and helps to maintain her cooperation as the case proceeds through the legal process; - the involvement of the medical community and the provision of free medical service to the rape victims.
-Local doctors participated in developing the Center's medical component, and a representative of the medical profession remains personally involved in the administration of medical services to rape victims.
-In addition, 12 physicians volunteer their time on a rotating on-call basis and two local hospitals have set aside examination rooms expressly for rape victims. - involvement of the community at-large.
+• the cooperation of local judges, who collaborate in a system of "vertical prosecution," in which each rape case is assigned to a particular judge and prosecutor from assignment system minimizes the burden on the victim and helps to maintain her cooperation as the case proceeds through the involvement of the medical community and the provision of free medical service medical component, and a representative of the medical profession remains personally involved in the administration of medical services to rape victims.
+In addition, 12 physicians volunteer their time on involvement of the community at-large.
 Trained volunteer counselors staff the 24-hour crisis telephone line which connects calls directly to counselors without an intervening answering service.
 To assist police investigation of rape cases, the Center agrees to preserve a victim's anonymity.
 If a victim chooses not to report the crime officially, she is encouraged to provide information about her assailant to the volunteer counselor.

 The women who serve as volunteer counselors also act as the victim's personal escort, accompanying her through every phase of the prosecution of her case.
 In addition, 19 volunteers from the community serve on the Center's Advisory Board.
-Members include representatives from law enforcement and social service agencies, two local universities and other community groups.
+Members include representatives from law enforcement and social service agencies, two local universities, and other community groups.